kevfarid/KevFarid/README.md

 ![banner](./imgs/banner.png)

-My name is Kevin, I'm a Software developer passionate about technology and innovation.
-I have 4 years of experience, having worked at a multipurpose product startup in Latin America where I have developed with React and Angular, led teams, and made technical decisions.
-I have also worked at a consulting firm developing customized products using Vanilla JavaScript, React, and Webcomponents.
+With 5+ years of experience as a Frontend Developer, I lead frontend engineering at an innovative startup in its early stages, driving improvements and new feature development.
+My expertise spans web (Next.js, React, Angular, among others) and mobile applications, including cross-platform solutions with React Native and Ionic.
+I focus on delivering intuitive UI/UX, collaborating closely with users to create scalable, high-performance platforms.
+Proven in leading teams, optimizing deployments, and ensuring project success with modern frameworks and tools.
 I know that one day i'll change the world with my ideas 🖤

 <!-- 🔭 &nbsp;&nbsp;&nbsp;I’m currently working at <a href="">/a> with Frontend Engineer  -->